The Return of Marcos: Seven reasons why more Filipinos want them back

 Spanish gold and the Yamashita treasure

-Author and Marcos apologist Rita Gadi claims Ferdinand was already rich before becoming a president.
+Author and Marcos apologist Rita Gadi claims Ferdinand was already rich before becoming president.
 He was allegedly a treasure hunter who created international bank accounts in Switzerland in 1954 and 1963 to hide his wealth.
 However, Vera Files debunked the claim.

 Gadi also mentions a fascinating story of gold bars that Marcos hid on his walls that Imelda demolished.
 However, this could be a long string of propaganda to cover his track of embezzlement.